Odeuropa/multilingualTaxonomies/source/categories-classifier/README.md

 * CATEGORY|decayed
 * CATEGORY|pungent

-The input is a file with a word per line followerd by its POS (underscore separated), e.g.
+The input is a file with a word per line followerd by its WordNet part of speech (underscore separated), e.g.

 bergamot_noun